-14 Allegations against members of staff, supply staff, volunteers, contractors & Governors
+14 Allegations against members of staff, supply staff, volunteers, contractors, Governors or individuals from organisations hiring school premises

-We follow the guidelines that are firmly established in section four of KCSIE (2022).
+We will follow the procedures set out in this section (14) and appendix 2 of this policy in line with part 4 of KCSIE 2023.
 General guidance for whistleblowing can also be found on the Government website at www.gov.uk/whistleblowing/what-is-a-whistleblower and within our Whistleblowing Policy.
+Our own whistleblowing policy should be consulted in the first instance.